swiftlang/swift/docs/StringDesign.rst

 Swift String Design
 ===================

+..
+Admonition:: About This Document

+   1. It contains interactive HTML commentary that does not currently appear in printed output.
+Hover your mouse over elements with a dotted pink underline to view the hidden commentary.

-Note:: This document represents the intended design of ``String``, not its current implementation state.
+   2. It represents the intended design of Swift strings, not their current implementation state.

 .. contents::
    :depth: 3